David Wallace’s review published on Letterboxd:

 Tarkovsky does present us with a book-ended return to the non-Zone world, where the Stalker’s wife arrives at the bar as the three men appear aesthetically unable to venture themselves back into the exterior locations.
 The Stalker is on the verge of an existential breakdown due to the profound assessments articulated on the cusp of his revered Room, and this completes and confirms his character’s challenging arc ‘from a petty post-apocalyptic flimflammer to a deeply spiritual wayfarer’ (Semley).
 He appreciates that he can no longer pursue his affection with the Zone if his witnesses will not join him on a deeply spiritual level - to continue hollowly just to make money is barely even an afterthought - and is still reeling from the tense confrontation that barely saved his heaven from annihilation.
 We see this memorable sequence of the Stalker walking alongside his wife on a makeshift beached area beside the river, with his daughter Martiska (Natasha Abramova) perched on top his shoulders and the backdrop of industrial environment pollution rising upwards in the background.
 Specks of snow-like residue is falling all around but the realism of the weather condition is to be doubted (see my next paragraph).
 Ultimately the film separates itself from imitations like Alex Garland’s "Annihilation" (2018) due to its restraint on definitive alien presence and by being, as Hoberman noted, more a philosophical environmental warning of how humans destructively interact with natural ecosystems.
 As Jordan insightfully reminds his readers: ‘The film is a metaphor for ecological containment,’ and it is not coincidental that the permanent contamination from the 1986 Chernobyl disaster should be be referred to as the Zone of Absolute Exclusion.
 This film offers some wisdom for the illegal adventures to Chernobyl in the aftermath, in that human curiosity is piqued by a yearning to know what is going on beyond restricted limits.
 Chernobyl was declared safe for visitors twenty five years later, and the morbid fascination could propel a cottage industry of tourism.

 "Stalker" is unquestionably a worthy apotheosis in the cinema of Andrei Tarkovsky, one of those celluloid masters who created films that were entirely unique rather than glorious imitations of past accomplishments, and is thus granted a venerable respect for his contributions to a form of pure cinema.
 If this is indeed the greatest of all his staggering art, it comes drenched with an unfortunate context of life mirroring art, for consistent speculation has swirled that the filmmaker, his wife Larisa Tarkovskaya and actor Anatoly Solonitsyn all died from bronchial cancer linked to the film, which was highly likely contracted from the shooting locations near a half-functioning hydroelectric plant.
 As Brayton spoke of the importance to the imagery of ‘the river and its floating plumes of sensuously coruscating filth’ and other shots of swirling dust/debris in the air that moonlights like snow in non-seasonal weather but is actually a form of poison, the paratext confirms the overriding belief that, yes, this boxed world where the Stalker is trapped is inextricably an environmentally harmful place.
 Martiska (aka Monkey) is condemned for being a genetic mutant offspring of a father infected by the Zone.
 Even if you question whether her disability is a blessing of a higher power - as captured in that extraordinary final scene - one has to acknowledge consent to a reasonable degree that her genetics have been disrupted by the very industrial conditions right in front of her home.
-Observe the opening sequence once more with the glass shaking seemingly by a passing train, and think as Juli Kearns does about ‘the unlikelihood of the passing train causing the glass to move while every other object remains fixed.’
+Observe the opening sequence once more with the oscillating glass seemingly prompted by a passing train, and think as Juli Kearns does about ‘the unlikelihood of the passing train causing the glass to move while every other object remains fixed.’
 No child should have to be raised among heavy industrial pollutants, with the likelihood of a Zone expansion decimating the last frontier an innocent child knows as their supposedly safe haven.
-Monkey's body may have mutated to defend herself from the invisible enemy but the glass is always being forced to the edge of no return, and the camera is already placed beyond the threshold prepared for a watershed happening.
+Monkey's body may have mutated to defend herself from the invisible enemy but the glass is always being forced to the edge of no return.
+As with the Zone's Room, the camera/spectator is already placed beyond the threshold, prepared for a watershed happening.

 Also in my collection: Tarkovsky's "Mirror"